brian-vdb/bitburner/README.md

-# bit-burner
+# bitburner

-My public repo to store scripts in for a game called "Bit Burner"
+My public repo to store scripts in for a game called "Bitburner"